 The main valve handle is provided with a special two-stage action.
 A mechanism links the main valve handle to the liquid valve.
 When the handle is moved to the first intermediate position, the main valve is opened.
 Movement of the handle to the second fully open position causes the liquid valve to open simultaneously enabling approximately double burner power from single hand operation.
-Note that the two-stage mechanism can be disabled at will in accordance with this supplement.

-The main valve configuration may be seen in Figure 9.
+The main valve configuration may be seen in Figure 10.